Updated: Jul 17

-1. For the preparation of starter, you need to use water without chlorine as it kills the microbes that you need to transform ingredients into new flavours.
+1. For the preparation of the starter, you need to use water without chlorine as it kills the microbes that you need to transform ingredients into new flavours.

-2. Put all the starter ingredients into a clean jar and stir with a clean spoon until all combined.
+2. Put all the starter ingredients into a clean jar and stir with a clean spoon until all are combined.

 3. Cover the jar with a paper towel or a cloth and tie the top (this helps the starter to breathe)

-4. Place the jar in room temperature away from the direct sunlight, after a couple of days you will smell the aroma of all the spices that ferment, at that point you can cover it with a layer of clingfilm.
+4. Place the jar at room temperature away from the direct sunlight, after a couple of days you will smell the aroma of all the spices that ferment, at that point you can cover it with a layer of clingfilm.
 After around 7 days your starter is ready.

 5. You can use it straight away or store it in the fridge for up to 2 weeks (if you store it in the fridge remove and discard spices from the starter, if you use it straight away you can add it as it is).

 1. Dice bacon and pan-fry on high heat for 4-5 minutes.